 - Wide brimmed hat for sun protection – should protect your face and your neck

-- Wool hat, buff or Balaclava
+- Wool hat, buff, or Balaclava

 - Lightweight gloves that dry quick